browserless/browserless/bin/scaffold/README.md

 // Similar to React and other ecosystems, extend our basic HTTPRoute export default class HelloWorldRoute extends HTTPRoute {
+  // Must have a unique name for things like disabling to work if desired name = 'PDFToS3Route';

   // Detail any content-types that this route should except. "contentTypes.any" here means any content-type.
   // If the content-type does not match then a 404 will be sent back accepts = [contentTypes.any];